-Overall, more people don't have a will (53%) than those who do (47%).
-There was a gender divide: among men, 53% have a will compared to 47% who don't, whereas 41% of women have a will, and 59% don't.
+According to a report from the Money and Pensions Service (MaPS) published in January 2025, 56% of UK adults aged 18 and over do not have a will.
+There is a gender divide: 50% of men have a will compared to 39% of women.
+Men are also more likely to have discussed their estate with their loved ones (62% of men; 55% of women).
 The primary benefit of a will is that your assets will go where you want them to go.
 Intestacy rules do not necessarily operate in the ways many people expect and vary across the different countries of the UK.